atom/snippets/README.md

 Expand snippets matching the current prefix with <kbd>tab</kbd> in Atom.

-To add your own snippets, select the _Atom > Open Your Snippets_ menu option if you're using OS X, or the _File > Open Your Snippets_ menu option if you're using Windows, or the _Edit > Open Your Snippets_ menu option if you are using Linux.
+To add your own snippets, select the _Atom > Snippets..._ menu option if you're using OS X, or the _File > Open Your Snippets_ menu option if you're using Windows, or the _Edit > Open Your Snippets_ menu option if you are using Linux.

 ## Snippet Format